Superconducting quantum computing: Heisenberg interactions

+serves as the basis for analog quantum simulation of spin systems and the primitive for an expressive set of quantum gates, sometimes referred to as fermionic simulation (or fSim) gates.
+In superconducting circuits, this interaction model has been implemented using flux-tunable qubits with flux-tunable coupling, allowing the demonstration of quantum supremacy.
+In addition, it can also be realized in fixed-frequency qubits with fixed-coupling using microwave drives.
+The fSim gate family encompasses arbitrary XY and ZZ two-qubit unitaries, including the iSWAP, the CZ, and the SWAP gates (see Quantum logic gate).

 Quantum bus

 Another method of coupling two or more qubits is by way of a quantum bus, by pairing qubits to this intermediate.
 A quantum bus is often implemented as a microwave cavity modeled by a quantum harmonic oscillator.
 Coupled qubits may be brought in and out of resonance with the bus and with each other, eliminating the nearest-neighbor limitation.
 Formalism describing coupling is cavity quantum electrodynamics.
 In cavity quantum electrodynamics, qubits are analogous to atoms interacting with an optical photon cavity with a difference of GHz (rather than the THz regime of electromagnetic radiation).
 Resonant excitation exchange among these artificial atoms is potentially useful for direct implementation of multi-qubit gates.
 Following the dark state manifold, the Khazali-Mølmer scheme performs complex multi-qubit operations in a single step, providing a substantial shortcut to the conventional circuit model.

 Cross resonant gate

 One popular gating mechanism uses two qubits and a bus, each tuned to different energy level separations.
 Applying microwave excitation to the first qubit, with a frequency resonant with the second qubit, causes a $\sigma_x$ rotation of the second qubit.
 Rotation direction depends on the state of the first qubit, allowing a controlled phase gate construction.